aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/metafilerenderingoptions/useemfembeddedtowmf/_index.md

 WMF metafiles could contain embedded EMF data.
 MS Word in most cases uses embedded EMF data.
 GDI+ always uses WMF data.

-When this value is set to `true`, Aspose.Words uses embedded EMF data when rendering.When this value is set to `false`, Aspose.Words uses WMF data when rendering.This option is used only when metafile is rendered as vector graphics.
-When metafile is rendered to bitmap, WMF data is always used.The default value is `true`.
+When this value is set to `true`, Aspose.Words uses embedded EMF data when rendering.

+When this value is set to `false`, Aspose.Words uses WMF data when rendering.

+This option is used only when metafile is rendered as vector graphics.
+When metafile is rendered to bitmap, WMF data is always used.

+The default value is `true`.

 ### Examples